! Alberta Licence Service Outage Notice: June 28 - July 2, 2026 | Learn More

 When you buy a new car and need to transfer the registration, pick the best option:

-• If the registration is in your name, assign your registration and license plate to your new car.
+• If the registration is in your name, assign your registration and licence plate to your new car.

 • Or apply for a new registration and plate.
 Your old plate and registration works on your vehicle for 14 days only.